 The Naked Kiss (1965) Shock and Shame, the story of a Night Girl.

-The Naked Kiss written, directed and produced by Sam Fuller, opens wide like a steel trap, with Constance Towers as Kelly viciously beating up a pimp Farlunde in his swanky apartment, smashing away at him with her handbag.
+The Naked Kiss written, directed, and produced by Sam Fuller, opens wide like a steel trap, with Constance Towers as Kelly viciously beats up a pimp Farlunde in his swanky apartment, smashing away at him with her handbag.
 Hitting his face and neck, it’s like watching a brutal choreographed dance.
 Fuller creates this wavering movement to give us a sense of the dizzying brutality.
-Farlunde begs “I’m drunk Kelly please,” “enough Kelly please.”
-The savage jazz riffs underscoring the bashing.
+Farlunde begs “I’m drunk Kelly please,” “Enough Kelly please.”
+The savage jazz riffs underscore the bashing.
 Her wig comes flying off, and now we see a bald Kelly still attacking the man relentlessly.
-The jazz more coherent with hyper active saxophone.
+The jazz is coherent with the hyperactive saxophone.

 The top of a bus moving through the street, a parked car, a mostly empty street, with a few people crossing it, and mulling about.
 This is the suggestion of a quiet, quaint American town.